Learning at Barnsley Museums

 Our museums and heritage sites provide unique opportunities for children to explore extraordinary spaces through immersive and enriching activities.
-Be inspired by our unique buildings, landscapes and objects, and discover how arts and culture can support you to teach a Creative Curriculum.
+Be inspired by our unique buildings, landscapes, and objects, and discover how arts and culture can support you in teaching a Creative Curriculum.

-We have an inspiring range of fully Risk Assessed workshops which we can deliver at our venues or as outreach sessions.
+We have an inspiring range of fully Risk-assessed workshops that we can deliver at our venues or as outreach sessions.
 Please note that teachers and adult helpers are responsible for students’ behaviour and safety at all times.
-All group leaders should carry out their own risk assessment prior to their visit.
-We will discuss all workshops in detail on booking and offer familiarisation visits for onsite sessions.
+All group leaders should carry out a risk assessment before their visit.
+We will discuss all workshops on booking and offer familiarisation visits for onsite sessions.
 All school bookings are taken in advance, and enquiries must be made at least 4 weeks before the preferred date of your visit or session.

 Self-led visits

-We offer self-led visits to all of our museums free of charge, however we ask all groups, including schools, nurseries and colleges to book in advance to ensure there are no clashes with booked workshops.
-Lunch spaces can be booked at Experience Barnsley and Worsbrough Mill for self-led groups at a cost of £35.
+We offer self-led visits to all of our museums free of charge, however, we ask all groups, including schools, nurseries and colleges to book in advance to ensure there are no clashes with booked workshops.
+Lunch spaces can be booked at Experience Barnsley and Worsbrough Mill for self-led groups for £40.

 Please email learning@barnsley.gov.uk to book your visit.